-Claim: List cites instances proving voter fraud in the 2012 U.S. presidential election.
+Claim: A list cites instances proving voter fraud in the 2012 U.S. presidential election.

 Most everyone suspected fraud, but these numbers prove it and our government and media refuse to do anything about it.